YOLO: An Efficient Terahertz Band Integrated Sensing and Communications Scheme with Beam Squint: Dynamic Target Sensing Scheme Based on CBS-Beamforming

-As illustrated in Fig. 4, BS only needs one time beam sweeping based on CBS-Beamforming to cover the whole sensing range, thanks to the dispersive effect of beam squint.
-With all $\mathbf{1}$ probing pilot, the received echo signal on the $m$-th subcarrier at BS is
+As illustrated in Fig. 5, the BS only needs one-time beam sweeping based on CBS-Beamforming to cover the whole sensing range, thanks to the dispersive effect of beam squint.
+With all $\mathbf{1}$ probing pilot, the received echo signal on the $m$-th subcarrier of the $n_s$-th symbol at the BS is